 The Real Value

 There's typically a gap between when something is filed with the land title office and when it's officially registered.
-If you're checking your account, you might have time to do something about it—whether that's proving a filing is fraudulent or unauthorized—before it becomes a permanent change on your property.
+If you're checking your account, you might have time to do something about it before it becomes permanent.

 One Thing to Keep in Mind